AJDERS/discourse_coherence/README.md

 # Danish Discourse Coherence Classification
 This repository is for training a classifier for danish discourse coherence.
-It uses the (DDisco)[https://huggingface.co/datasets/ajders/ddisco] dataset.
-The model is available at (Hugging Face Hub)[https://huggingface.co/ajders/ddisco_classifier].
+It uses the [DDisco](https://huggingface.co/datasets/ajders/ddisco) dataset.
+The model is available at [Hugging Face Hub](https://huggingface.co/ajders/ddisco_classifier).

 ## Dataset Description